What is the Dispute Settlement Centre of Victoria?

 DSCV staff are trained to listen to your concerns and help you to clarify your issues.
 Staff will be able to suggest options, strategies and negotiation techniques which may assist you in resolving your dispute.
 They will also be able to refer you to a range of agencies that may be more appropriate for your matter if DSCV cannot assist.

-If you would like to arrange a mediation session, a DAO can write to the other person/people involved in the dispute and invite them to mediation.
+If you would like to arrange a mediation session, a Dispute Assessment Officer (DAO) can write to the other person/people involved in the dispute and invite them to mediation.

 The DAO will then have a discussion with the other person and if that person accepts the invitation, the DAO will organise a mediation session at a time suitable for all parties.
 You will be given assistance to prepare for the mediation.

 Not all disputes are suitable for mediation, so a DAO will ask you a number of questions to assist them in assessing the matter for suitability for mediation.

 Can we advocate for you or fix your issues?

 No, DSCV staff are neutral in the matter and assist all people involved equally.
 They are not there to represent you or to advocate on your behalf.